xmtp/xmtp-dot-org/docs/integrations/introduction.md

 ## USubscribe

-The `USubscribe` widget is allows users to subscribe to the Dapp through xmtp.
-Has callbacks for managing subscrier lists.
+The `USubscribe` widget is allows users to subscribe to the Dapp through XMTP.
+Has callbacks for managing subscriers lists.

 <div className="widget-container">
 <USubscribe